Jump to content Jump to search

 Please Note:

-If you are unable to attend the workshop, please cancel early (at least 6 working days in advance) so that we can pass on your spot.
-If you cannot attend due to illness, please provide a certificate from your doctor.
+If you are unable to attend the workshop, please cancel early, so that we can pass on your spot.

 Date Time Format